 Conclusion

 The total number of species in Cypella sect.
 Nais is now thirteen, with descriptions of C. fronteriza, C. gloriana, and C. pantanera.
-Except C. crenata endemic to bogs among areas of the “cerrado” in southern Minas Gerais State, southeastern Brazil, the other species grow exclusively in northeastern Argentina (Corrientes, Entre Ríos, and Misiones Provinces), southern Brazil (Paraná, Rio Grande do Sul, and Santa Catarina States), central and southern Paraguay, and Uruguay.
+Except C. crenata endemic to swamp areas among “cerrado” in southern Minas Gerais State, southeastern Brazil, the other species grow exclusively in northeastern Argentina (Corrientes, Entre Ríos, and Misiones Provinces), southern Brazil (Paraná, Rio Grande do Sul, and Santa Catarina States), central and southern Paraguay, and Uruguay.
 The geographic distribution of these three new species reinforce the high diversity of the genus in northeastern Argentina, northern Uruguay, and southern and western Rio Grande do Sul State, Brazil, showing that the grasslands of these regions are the richest in number of taxa of Cypella sect.
 Nais.
 Moreover, the majority of these species should be recognized as threatened, mainly by the reduced distribution area of the greater part of the taxa, specific habitat of occurrence, and decline in the quality of habitat, mainly by intense use of the grasslands by man.
 Actions for the conservation of these environments are urgently needed so these species do not become extinct in nature.

 Acknowledgements